Table Of Contents

 The key is to utilize short-term goals to achieve your long-term goals.
 Short-term goals are like steps on a ladder—it is impossible to leap to the top directly, but you can keep going up one step at a time.

-The Potency of Short-Term Goals
+The Potency Of Short-Term Goals

 So, how can short-term goals best lead towards accomplishing long-term career goals?
 See below: